14 SaaS Retention Strategies that Boost Growth

 In fact, adopting this SaaS customer retention strategy led to an uptick of new subscribers for the app.
 On top of this, Dholakia discloses, “this strategy has definitely been a key part of our growth over the past couple years.”

-Action step: Review your pricing and analyze users’ behavior on the page.
+Action step: Retention strategies like reviewing your pricing and analyzing users’ behavior on the page.
 If they’re constantly dropping off, work on simplifying the packages you offer.

 12. Implement a Product-Led Growth Approach